Expressions

 NOT a |

-are commutative, that is, you can switch the left and right operand without affecting the result.
+The operators AND, OR, and XOR are commutative, meaning you can switch the left and right operands without changing the result.

 Comparison Operators

-Comparison Operators are used within Expressions to compare values, usually involving comparing a field within the datasets against a literal value - although comparisons can be used against two fields, or two literals.
+Comparison operators are used within expressions to compare values.
+Common use cases include comparing a field from the dataset against a literal value, though comparisons can also be between two fields or two literal values.

-Usually when one of the values involved in the comparison is null
+When one of the values in a comparison is null, the result is typically null (following SQL's three-valued logic).

 = |